Learn something new every day

 The traditional formula of the painkilling liniment includes turpentine oil, camphor, and ammonium chloride.
 Other ingredients may include stabilizers, ammonia water, peppermint oil, menthol crystals, and other additives.
 The main active ingredient, camphor, helps the body simulate a response to heat in order to alleviate discomfort.
 A typical white liniment product features a minty, wintergreen aroma.

 One of the most modern uses of white liniment is in treating animals.
-Horses in particular are often provided with a white liniment rubdown when suffering from joint or muscle pain.
+Horses in particular are often provided with a cream liniment rubdown when suffering from joint or muscle pain.
 Horse pain of this type is typically from overexertion, usually from farming or racing.

-People typically use other solutions for muscle aches and pains, such as tiger balm liniment, zheng gu shui liniment, or over-the-counter analgesic liniment.
+People typically use other solutions for muscle aches and pains, such as tiger balm liniment, zheng gu shui liniment, or an over-the-counter analgesic liniment.
 Many modern types of menthol liniment are considered stronger.
 Some, however, continue to prefer the classic liniment dosage that was introduced in the early 1900s.
 The homemade liniment is still produced by the family of its original creator, Isaac Hill.

 Use of the liniment is not limited to general aches and pains.
 People with arthritis may find relief within the soothing liniment.
 Athletes and the elderly may find the remedy useful in day-to-day activities.
 People suffering from a herniated disc, sports injury such as tennis elbow, or other strain may find relief in the product.
 A physician should be consulted prior to using this type of pain reliever on children.

-In addition to helping the body alleviate stiffness and soreness, white liniment can help treat poison ivy and other skin rashes.
+In addition to helping the body alleviate stiffness and soreness, this liniment can help treat poison ivy and other skin rashes.
 Some users keep the cream for relieving sinus congestion.
 Other uses of white liniment include stimulating circulation and treating bruises.

-All types of white liniment are intended for topical external use only.
+All types of cream liniment are intended for topical external use only.
 It may be applied to the skin up to three times daily.
 Bandages are not recommended for use with this product.
 If skin is broken or severely irritated, the patient should refrain from using liniment.
 White liniment is not safe for use around the eyes or any other orifice.

 A common method of packaging for this type of traditional medicine is a plastic bottle.
 When sold as such, the liniment is usually available in a six-ounce (170-gram) size.
 The product should be kept out of direct heat, sunlight, and reach of children.
 Shaking is often required prior to use.